The Bankrate promise

-Finding a new place to plant roots isn’t solely about comparing the price tag.
-Your real estate search is likely to include a range of options: condo vs. apartment, condo vs. house, condo vs. townhouse and more.
+Finding a new place to plant roots isn’t solely about the price tag.
+Your real estate search is likely to include a range of options: condo vs. townhouse, condo vs. house, house vs. townhouse and more.
 As you stack different types of properties against each other, it’s important to think about not only what you can afford, but also your preferences and expectations as a homeowner or renter.

-“Buyers should consider their budget and lifestyle, as well as their desired amount of involvement in home maintenance when it comes to deciding which style of home they should focus their search on,” says John Ameralis, a licensed associate broker and leader of The Ameralis Team with Compass in New York City.
+“When it comes to deciding which style of home to focus their search on, buyers should consider their budget and lifestyle, as well as their desired amount of involvement in home maintenance,” says John Ameralis, a broker and leader of the Ameralis Team at Compass in New York City.

-Maybe you’re a first-time homebuyer evaluating a condo vs. townhouse, or an empty nester looking to downsize.
-No matter where you are in life, consider this your primer on what types of housing can fit your needs.
+Maybe you’re a first-time homebuyer, or an empty nester looking to downsize.
+No matter where you are in life, consider this your primer on what type of housing will best fit your needs.

 |Apartment||Security deposit and monthly rent||No ownership||Those who want flexibility to relocate or are saving for a down payment|

 - More space, both outdoors and inside

 - Higher price